 Tokyo, capital of Japan, and a sprawling metropolis is one of the most populous metropolitan areas in the world!

 Tokyo will dazzle you with it’s bight lights and contrasting traditional culture, luring you into a world beyond limits.
-Why not download our mobile-app ensure your time in Tokyo is best spent.
-You may assume that Tokyo would be an expensive place to visit but my friend, the gang at Hostelworld have compiled a list to show you how to experience this amazing city on a shoestring.
-Perhaps your’l want to check out the best views of the city, see Shibuya or visit the Emperor at the Imperial Palace, whatever you decide Check out our ‘15 things to do in Tokyo for free’ before you go, you won’t be disappointed!.
+Why not download the Hostelworld app to ensure you get the most out of your time in Tokyo.
+Most people assume that Tokyo is an expensive place to visit, but you might be surprised by the amount of free things to do in Tokyo on a shoestring.
+Perhaps you’ll want to check out the best views of the city, see Shibuya or visit the Emperor at the Imperial Palace.
+Whatever you decide to do, make sure to keep reading for some of the best things to do in Tokyo for free.

 Location: 2-3-1 Asakusa.

 Opening hours: Main hall open daily 6.00am-5pm.